-Employee termination is arbitrary when the reason for termination is not related to the work, if the worker has submitted a complaint to the Ministry of Human Resources and

-Emiratisation or other authorities or if the worker has submitted other valid judicial claims.
-In relation to UAE nationals, Ministerial Resolution No. (176) of 2009 provides for further situations that would make a termination arbitrary.
+Employee termination is arbitrary when the reason for termination is not related to the work, if the worker has submitted a complaint to the Ministry of Human Resources and Emiratisation or other authorities or if the worker has submitted other valid judicial claims.
+In relation to UAE nationals, Ministerial Decree No. 212 of 2018 provides for further requirements that must be satisfied in order to terminate the employment of a UAE national.

-In practice it may be difficult to prove that a termination is arbitrary, in particular because the Labour Law does not require the employer to disclose the reasons for termination or notify any authorities of such reasons.
+In practice, it may be difficult to prove that a termination is arbitrary, in particular because the Labour Law does not require the employer to disclose the reasons for termination or notify any authorities of such reasons.
 In the case of foreign workers, employers must inform the immigration authorities of the termination, but not its reason, for the purposes of cancelling the residence visa.